BrandonArmand/fightcamp-take-home-challenge/README.md

 1. The data isn't actually changing.
 2. The data is constantly initiating causing the first thumbnail in the array to be infinitely selected.

 But since setting `observer: true` sorta fixed #2, I would assume that it isn't the case.

-The obvious "solution" would be to remove lazyLoad, but i'm sure we want to keep that for page performance.
-I didn't want to spend too much time on this part (like I already have), so I will just leave it at that.
-I would love to know the solution to this part.
+### Attempt 2
+I decided to come back for a second attempt and fixed it in 5 minutes.

+I went through the souce code for the vue-lazyload package, and found the `<lazy-container>` component, and decided to replace the `<lazy-component>` component with it.

+I spent maybe an hour on the BONUS section alone, gave up, and decided the next day to give it another shot and got it completed immediatly.
+Sometimes the solution is just a good nights sleep.